tristiisch/webserver/README.md

-# Dockerized Webserver with NginX, FastCGI, and PHP-FPM
+# PHP Dockerized with NGinX, and PHP-FPM

 This repository serves as a template for PHP projects within a Docker environment.
-It includes an advanced configuration for NginX, a production-ready PHP image, and a development image with XDebug integrated.
-The primary goal is to facilitate testing project clustering by running multiple PHP instances with a single NginX instance.
+It includes an advanced configuration for NGinX, a production-ready PHP image, and a development image with XDebug integrated.
+The primary goal is to facilitate testing project clustering by running multiple PHP instances with a single NGinX instance.

 The Dockerfiles adhere to security best practices, ensuring:
 - Applications are launched by a non-root user.
 - This user has no write permissions on pre-existing files.

 ## Load Balancing
-The setup employs a round-robin configuration where NginX evenly distributes requests to each PHP instance.
+The setup employs a round-robin configuration where NGinX evenly distributes requests to each PHP instance.
 For example, with 5 requests and 3 PHP instances:
 1. Sent to PHP instance 1
 2. Sent to PHP instance 2
 3. Sent to PHP instance 3